How to Write a Design Rationale Based on the Elements & Principles of Design (Updated)

 The office’s texture is cold—the metals of the furniture legs, the brass lamp, the windows, and the glass.
 Even the long table looks cold, yet it’s smooth.
 The brick-clad wall adds roughness to the space.
 Definitely very masculine—like a rough man who’s soft at heart.

 Men’s inclination to being more (physically) natural than women is reflected on the source of light in the office—sunlight let in by the tall windows.

-The patterns in this office are basic and square—the brick wall and the geometric patterned formed by the orientation of the floor boards—with a touch of femininity: the damask pattern on the wallpaper (on the wall where the windows are) and the glass-blown ornaments.
+The patterns in this office are basic and square—the brick wall and the geometric pattern formed by the orientation of the floorboards—with a touch of femininity: the damask pattern on the wallpaper (on the wall where the windows are) and the glass-blown ornaments.

 Principles of Design

 There is a sense of balance in the space.
 The long table is weighed out by the two desks by the brick wall, and the office chairs around the table are laid out equally.
 The structure looks very balanced—the stone wall, tall windows, and massive table give a sense of stability—just as all men should.

 Rhythm and repetition can be seen in the squares of the room—the ceiling beams, the tables, the windows, and the chairs.
 A neutral color scheme is applied throughout, consisting of black, browns and beige.